8 chacl command examples in Linux [Cheat Sheet]

 Some important options in chacl command are:

-• -d: Set only the default ACL of a directory
+• -d: Remove only default ACL entries.

-• -D: Remove directory default ACL only
+• -D: Remove the default ACL entries for all files and directories.

-• -r: Set the access ACL recursively
+• -r: Remove the access ACL entries for all files and directories.

 Understanding ACL Entry